-As somebody who grew up racing karts, I have first-hand experience in the field of searching for helmets and everything to do with this amazing motorsport!
-So, I’m going to lay out some pretty important things to remember when browsing online or in kart stores.
+As somebody who grew up racing karts, I have first-hand experience in the field of searching for helmets and knowing what to look for when buying one.
+So, I’m going to lay out some important things to remember when choosing which karting helmet to buy.

 When buying a karting helmet, you should first of all be looking for a certified piece of headgear, possessing a sticker that directly states which qualification it meets.
 For karting, the best ones out will be stickered with ‘SA’ and ‘K’ as these are fully certified for racing series.

 First and foremost, you need to remember that a helmet is designed for your safety as a driver.
-Visuals should never be the primary focus when you’re picking out something which can save your life in a crash.
-Below, we jump into more important tips for buying helmets!
+Visuals should never be the primary focus when you’re picking out something that can save your life in a crash.
+Below, we jump into more important tips for buying karting helmets!

 When shopping for helmets, you’d assume that finding its IKF certification would mean the end of your search.
 After all, you can simply find out your helmet size, try some different ones on, and then make your choice at the end.

 In spite of go-karting helmets being a different subsection in terms of helmets for motorsports, there are still a couple of types to be aware of so that you will be able to meet more requirements for kart clubs nationwide.

-For example, even though the M in Snell M rating of helmets stands for ‘motorcycle,’ road helmets for motorcycles won’t be permitted for go-karting.
-For one, you won’t be able to find that all-important sticker on-road motorcycle helmets, and secondly, these helmets are commonly heavier than their go-karting counterparts.
+For example, even though the M in Snell helmets stands for ‘motorcycle,’ road helmets for motorcycles won’t be permitted for go-karting.
+For one, you won’t be able to find that all-important sticker on road motorcycle helmets, and secondly, these helmets are commonly heavier than their go-karting counterparts.

 When you’re in a kart, there is a real focus on making sure that everything is as lightweight as can be.
 This also goes for helmets because, if you think about it, wearing a heavier helmet might seemingly protect you from more damage, but it will put a massive strain on your neck in a crash.